Bob Diaco directed the UConn program for three seasons.

 Under Diaco's watch in 2015, UConn finished the season ranked 33rd in the country in total defense, which led the American Athletic Conference.
 The Huskies were also 15th nationally in scoring defense (19.5 ppg), which led the American, and was seventh nationally and first in the conference in red zone defense.

-Diaco has coached in eight post-season games, including the BCS title game with Notre Dame in 2012 and the Sugar Bowl with Cincinnati in 2010.
+The 2015 St. Petersburg Bowl was the ninth post-season game he coached in, including the BCS title game with Notre Dame in 2012 and the Sugar Bowl with Cincinnati in 2010.
 He played in three bowl games as a student-athlete at Iowa.

 He was a two-time All-Big Ten selection at Iowa as a linebacker under Hall of Fame coach Hayden Fry and was named the team's co-MVP in 1995, starting in all 23 games over his junior and senior seasons.

-Diaco has developed a national reputation as one of the top defensive coaches in the game.
-Notre Dame has allowed an average of 19.08 points/game over the last four seasons, which ranks as the ninth-best average over 2010-13 of any team in the FBS.
+His 2012 Irish defense ranked among the top 10 in the Football Bowl Subdivision in 12 different categories as the school played in the BCS National Championship Game and posted an overall record of 12-1.
+Diaco developed a national reputation as one of the top defensive coaches in the game.
+Notre Dame allowed an average of 19.08 points/game from 2010-13, which ranked as the ninth-best average over that time of any team in the FBS.

 His 2012 Irish defense ranked second in the FBS in scoring defense - allowing just 12.77 points per game.
 Notre Dame only allowed 15 offensive touchdowns - four fewer than any other FBS school.
 The Irish held six opponents without an offensive touchdown and nine foes to one or fewer offensive touchdowns.